 - refusing to contract with any independent contractor who is licensed by the Bureau of Professional and Occupational Affairs, based on that individuals nation origin.

 It is further unlawful for any person, employer, labor union or employment agency to retaliate against an individual for filing a complaint or otherwise participating in any Commission proceeding.

 Our experienced discrimination attorneys at the Derek Smith Law Group, PLLC, are more than happy to assist you in bringing your claim in Pennsylvania, having years of experience working with the PHRA.

 NEW YORK & NEW JERSEY EMPLOYMENT DISCRIMINATION LAWYERS ARE READY TO TAKE YOUR CASE.

-If you are unsure if your situation qualifies as national origin, race, or religious discrimination, let a employment discrimination attorney at the Derek Smith Law Group, PLLC review your discrimination case.
+If you are unsure if your situation qualifies as national origin, race, or religious discrimination, let an employment discrimination attorney at the Derek Smith Law Group, PLLC review your discrimination case.
 We offer no-cost, no-obligation consultations to prospective clients in New York, New Jersey and Pennsylvania.
 Our employment law firm operates on a contingency fee basis – if we fail to recover money on your behalf, we do not get paid.
-Contact us at 212-587-0760 or toll-free at 1-877-4NYLAWS, or fill out a contact form at the top right of this page and click submit.
+Contact us at 212-587-0760 or toll-free at 877.469.5297, or fill out a contact form at the top right of this page and click submit.